-- (1) Click on the $\boxed{}$ button to set the path roaming parameters. - 2 Click on key button to preview the view of the path. - 3 Click on Model button to draw grounded paths in the publish scenario. - (4) Click on 🔳 button to stop preview the view of the path. - (5) Click on use the previewing and click again to continue the previewing. - ◎ Click 🖾 button to clear the drawn grounded path or the path being used in the gallery.
+- 1 Click on the button to set the path roaming parameters. - 2 Click on 🗷 button to preview the view of the path. - 3 Click on button to draw grounded paths in the publish scenario. - 4 Click on button to stop preview the view of the path. - (5) Click on button to pause the previewing and click again to continue the previewing. - 6 Click ☑ button to clear the drawn grounded path or the path being used in the gallery.